lierluis/ParkSF/README.md

 latitude values, which are accessed "list" style (eg. <code>SFParkLocation.longitude(index)</code> or
 <code>SFParkLocation.latitude(index)</code>).

-To summarize, here is a set of steps to get the API up and running:
+## Getting started
+The following steps describe how to get started with the SFPark Simplified API:

 <ol>
 <li><b>Create a query:</b>
  </br>Create a new SFParkQuery instance, which will by default have no parameters.</li>